Engineering Vibrations Lab

 Power Club, where he leads initiatives related to pneumatic and hydraulic systems.

-He also works as a research assistant under Dr. Nasseri on the Fluid Viscous Damper
+He also worked as a research assistant under Dr. Nasseri on the Fluid Viscous Damper

 Project, focusing on structural dynamics using FVD's to improve a building's resilience

-Urban Michaels is a rising junior studying mechanical engineering at Kennesaw State University.
+Urban Michaels is a rising senior studying mechanical engineering at Kennesaw State University and

-Having recently conducted NSF-funded research on thermoelectric cooling for aircraft
+is obtaining a Physics minor.
+Having recently conducted NSF-funded research on thermoelectric

-avionics, earning "Best Poster Presentation" at Washington University in St. Louis,
+cooling for aircraft avionics, earning "Best Poster Presentation" at Washington University

-he now plans to pursue a Ph.D. in mechanical engineering.
-Urban aims to advance aerospace
+in St. Louis, he now plans to pursue a Ph.D. in mechanical engineering.
+Urban aims

-technologies through sustainable thermal management and innovative solutions.
+to advance aerospace technologies through sustainable thermal management and innovative

-with her B.S. in Mechanical Engineering in Spring 2025.
-She is currently assisting
+Abigail Ramirez graduated magna cum laude with her B.S. in Mechanical Engineering in Spring 2025.

-Dr. Nasseri with her research on Fluid Viscous Dampers project, aimed at enhancing
+She was assisting Dr. Nasseri with her research on the Fluid Viscous Dampers project,

-She is wanting to bring her knowledge of structural analysis and sustainability into
+papers.
+She hopes to bring her knowledge of structural analysis and sustainability

 inclination, problem-solving skills, and curiosity about how the world works.
 Through